gloryodeyemi/gloryodeyemi.github.io/About.md

   >
   > "Always see the bigger picture in everything." - _Anonymous_

-Okay, I think that's just about it, there's nothing much to know about me or maybe there is...well, this is all you get for now.
+Okay, I think that's just about it, there's nothing much to know about me or maybe there is...well, that's it for now.

 ### Let's Talk Business
 I'm open to job opportunities, projects, or collaborations.
 Feel free to contact me on any of these, I'll be sure to reply.